Epping Forest Centenary Walk: Manor Park to Epping walk

 |Length||14.8 miles (23.8 km) with 721 ft (220 metres) of ascent|

 |Toughness||5 out of 10.
 The northern half of the walk, through Epping Forest, can be muddy in winter.|

 |OS Maps||OS Explorer Map 174 Epping Forest|

 The Epping Forest Centenary Walk runs the length of Epping Forest, an area of ancient woodland in north east London.
 It has been protected since the 12th centuary as a royal hunting forest, though more recently (1878) it has been managed by the City of London, and it is this anniversary that this walk was devised by the Friends of Epping Forest to celebrate.

 The forest is 12 miles long, but never more than 2.5 miles wide, and lies on a low ridge between the Rivers Lea and Roding.
-This walk is mainly wooded and the southern half of the route is mainly paved, but the northern part of the walk on unpaved forest trails can be muddy after prolonged wet weather
+This walk is mainly wooded.
+The southern half of the route is mainly paved, but the northern part of the walk is on unpaved forest trails can be muddy after prolonged wet weather

 At the half way point, the route passes close to Chingford train station (and about 1.5 miles away from Buckhurst Hill tube), so the walk can be done as 2 shorter walks of about 7 miles each.

 Also at the half way point is the Royal Forest pub (Brewers Fayre), and the Butler's Retreat cafe, both of which are part of the Queen Elizabeth's Hunting Lodge (1543)/The View/Epping Forest Visitor Centre complex.

 The walk isn't waymarked.
 Navigation in the southern half is straightforward.
 In the northern half though, a map and compass are needed.